emmanuelrosa/erosanix/pkgs/sierrachart/README.md

  - Native-like integration with your desktop environment's Application menu.
  - Upgrade or rollback Sierra Chart just like any other Nix package.
  - Multiple (*named*) instances can be installed.
- - Limited support for up to 9 sub-instances.
  - Edit ACSIL study source code using your favorite text editor.
  - (Optionally) compile ACSIL studies locally from within Sierra Chart, using Clang/LLVM.
  - ACSIL studies can be packaged with Nix in DLL or source form, and automatically installed in a Sierra Chart instance.